 The HHSRS provides an analysis of how hazardous a property is through assessment of 29 potential hazards found in housing.
 Landlords have to maintain their properties to provide a safe and healthy environment.
 The HHSRS is enforced by local authorities.

-Since 6th April 2007, all deposits taken by Landlords and Letting Agents under Assured Shorthold Tenancies in England and Wales must be protected by a tenancy deposit protection scheme.
-Landlords and Letting Agents must not take a deposit unless it is dealt with under a tenancy deposit scheme.
+Since 6th April 2007, all deposits taken by landlords and letting agents under Assured Shorthold Tenancies in England and Wales must be protected by a tenancy deposit protection scheme.
+Landlords and letting agents must not take a deposit unless it is dealt with under a tenancy deposit scheme.
 To avoid any disputes going to court, each scheme is supported by an Alternative Dispute Resolution service (ADR).
-Landlords and Letting Agents can choose between two types of scheme; a single custodial scheme and two insurance-based schemes.
-If we are not providing our full management service we will normally transfer the Tenants’ deposit to you within 5 days of receiving it.
+Landlords and letting agents can choose between two types of scheme; a single custodial scheme and two insurance-based schemes.
+If we are not providing our full management service we will normally transfer the tenants’ deposit to you within 5 days of receiving it.
 You must then register it with a TDP Scheme within a further 9 days if the tenancy is an Assured Shorthold Tenancy.
-If you fail to do so the Tenants can take legal action against you, the Landlord, in the County Court.
-The Court will make an order that you must pay the deposit back to the Tenants or lodge it with the custodial scheme which is known as the Deposit Protection Scheme (DPS).
-In addition, a further order will be made requiring you pay compensation to the Tenants of an amount equal to three times the deposit.
+If you fail to do so the tenants can take legal action against you, the landlord, in the County Court.
+The Court will make an order that you must pay the deposit back to the tenants or lodge it with a custodial scheme.
+In addition, a further order will be made requiring you pay compensation to the tenants of an amount equal to three times the deposit.
 You will be unable to serve a Section 21 Notice on your tenant until compliance with the above conditions and the Court will not grant you a possession order.
 We have no liability for any loss suffered if you fail to comply.